The first law is in regards to 5 year inspections. Or 10% ramdom selections of child care homes.

 Existing law also authorizes a large family day care home to

-provide day care for more than 12 children and up to and including 14
+12 children and up to and including 14

 children if certain conditions are met.
 One of these conditions

-applicable to both small and large family day care homes is that at
+to both small and large family day care homes is that at

 least 2 of the children be at least 6 years of age.